IDKCoding-commits/PodAngel-Suite/PodAngel/README.md

-# PodAngelEX
+# PodAngelEX 2.0.0

-PodAngelEX is a passion project of mine, specifically made for muting inappropriate words and segments in audio
+PodAngelEX is a passion project of mine, specifically made for muting inappropriate words and segments in audio.
+As of the 2.0.0 update, PodAngelEX now not only has a CLI, but also a GUI.
+In the GUI, the user can search, subscribe to, and clean podcasts all from one interface, removing the need to download the files, place then in the Input folder, transcribe/clean, and listn.
+Now you can simply select the episodes you want, hit transcribe, walk away, and come back to fully cleaned audio files.

 # How it works